Ugandan Olympic runner Rebecca Cheptegei dies after being burned alive by her partner

 “Unfortunately, we lost her after all her organs failed last night,” said Dr Owen Menach, acting director of Moi Teaching and Referral Hospital in Eldoret, western Kenya, quoted by local media.

-The Uganda Athletics Federation (UAF) also coconfirmed the death of the 33-year-old athlete.
+The Uganda Athletics Federation (UAF) also confirmed the death of the 33-year-old athlete.

 “We are deeply saddened to announce the passing of our athlete, Rebecca Cheptegei, early this morning, who was tragically a victim of domestic violence.
 As a federation, We condemn such acts and demand justice.“May his soul rest in peace,” the UAF said on its social media account X.